xyz27900/kayak/docs/guide/tutorial.md

 ## 4. Run the tests

-Everything is ready, so we can easily launch the tests:
+Now that everything is ready, you can easily launch the tests:

 ```shell
 npm run test